neb330/BlackHoles/README.md

-# BlackHoles
-Understanding the Language of Black Holes
+# Understanding the Language of Black Holes
 NLP with Deep Learning Project of Nora Barry and Katrina Evtimova